 As you expand your digital presence and look for new ways to extend the functionality and capabilities of your WordPress site, it is inevitable that you will come across many useful Google services that you will want to integrate with your site.

 In this tutorial, we provide an overview of a number of useful Google services that you can integrate seamlessly with WordPress using tools and plugins with links to additional tutorials and information on how to add various Google services to your WordPress site.

-Like many website owners, you probably would like your new website to get indexed very quickly and rank high up in Google’s search results.
+Like most website owners, you probably would like your new website to get indexed very quickly and rank as close to #1 as possible in Google’s search engine.